gkwa/manyeast/prompt-create-python-frontfatter-markdown-files-to-test-obsidain-basis-with-grocery-list/prompt-create-python-frontfatter-markdown-files-to-test-obsidain-basis-with-grocery-list.md

 - we need to assume file is being created from scratch as well so that fronmatter is added as necessary
 - file names we generate should be lowercased
 - notice too how we added filetype: product to frontmatter
+- Preserve existing frontmatter values: If a key-value pair already exists in the frontmatter of a file, do not overwrite its value
+- Add new key-value pairs: If there are key-value pairs in the updates that don't already exist in the file, merge them in
+- Non-destructive merging: The operation should be additive only - existing data should never be lost or modified

 ## Requirements
 {{ include "../python-package/python-package.md" . | trim }}